...

 Facts, figures and specifications of enLARGE

-• WHAT IS enLARGE? enLARGE is a revolutionary new app designed for use with your iPhone, iPod touch and iPad and your traditional optical darkroom enlarger.
+- WHAT IS enLARGE? enLARGE is a revolutionary new app designed for use with your iPhone, iPod touch and iPad and your traditional optical darkroom enlarger.
 It lets you conveniently compute the exposure time needed to expose a larger enlargement once you know the exposure time needed to expose a smaller trial enlargement made first from the same negative.
-Thus using enLARGE you can test small — as small as 1X magnification, thus the trial enlargement can be as small as its source negative — and then print larger — at any larger size or sizes — without making preliminary tests or erroneous prints at the larger sizes.
-This saves time, photo paper and processing chemistry whilst also helping you to make better looking enlargements by letting you work on your preliminary test enlargements as small whole frame images rather than larger sectional test strips. enLARGE lets you easily make broad sets of differently sized perfectly matching enlargements from the one negative instead of enlarging to just one size only.
+Thus using enLARGE you can test small — as small as 1X magnification, thus the trial enlargement can be as small as its source negative or larger — and then print matching enlargements of any larger size or sizes without making preliminary tests or erroneous prints at the larger sizes.
+This saves time, photo paper and processing chemistry.
+It also helps you make better looking enlargements by letting you work on your preliminary tests as small whole frame images rather than larger sectional test strips.
+Similarly enLARGE lets you easily make broad sets of differently sized perfectly matching enlargements from the one negative instead of enlarging to just one size only.
 In providing this functionality enLARGE also tracks and computes your enlargement’s dodge & burn times, compensates for your print paper’s dry-down, and manages split exposures, in which the larger enlargement’s exposure time is given using a series of shorter exposures.

-• REQUIRED CALIBRATION WITH ENLARGER: Prior to use, enLARGE requires calibration to at least one enlarger in order to work accurately with it.
-During the calibration process enLARGE records the unique light emission characteristic of your enlarger-and-lens combination and stores it as an enlarger calibration profile which it then uses to perform the most accurate predictive exposure computations for the making of enlargements of all different sizes with the equipment. enLARGE stores an unlimited number of such enlarger profiles so that you can conveniently use it with any number of different enlargers or enlarger assemblies.
-Note that because enLARGE records the relative brightness difference of your enlarger at different magnifications, only one calibration profile is needed for use with each so-calibrated enlarger.
-Thus it isn’t necessary to create separate or different profile calibrations for use with different materials or contrast settings.
+- REQUIRED CALIBRATION WITH ENLARGER: Prior to use, enLARGE requires calibration to at least one enlarger in order to work accurately with it.
+During the calibration process, which you perform in the darkroom using your enlarger, your wet processing line and a few small scraps of photographic print paper, enLARGE records the relative difference in the brightness of your enlarger at two different enlargement magnifications, representing the smallest and largest enlargements you would typically wish to make with the enlarger in its particular configuration of lamphouse, negative format and enlarging lens.
+It stores this data as an enlarger calibration profile which it then uses to perform accurate predictive exposure computations for the making of enlargements of all sizes with the equipment. enLARGE stores an unlimited number of enlarger calibration profiles so that you can conveniently use it with any number of different enlargers or enlarger assemblies.

-• iPhone, iPod touch and iPad COMPATIBILITY: enLARGE runs on all iPhone, iPod touch and iPad devices using iOS 9 and higher.
+- iPhone, iPod touch and iPad COMPATIBILITY: enLARGE runs on all iPhone, iPod touch and iPad devices using iOS 9 and higher.
 It is not available on any other computing platform.
 In order to see all input and output data on all screens of enLARGE, your iPhone, iPod touch or iPad must be set to operate in Light mode, not Dark mode.
 Go to your device’s Settings menu and select Display & Brightness and select Light.
-Due to the way enLARGE is typically used in the enlarging process, there is typically no need to use it in a ‘lights-out’ or safelight-lit darkroom condition which could thus accidentally spoil light-sensitive materials.
+Due to the way enLARGE is typically used in the enlarging process, there is typically no need to use it in a ‘lights-out’ darkroom condition in which the lit up screen of a device could accidentally spoil light-sensitive materials.
 Instead you will typically use enLARGE under white light conditions when planning your enlargement and then later when assessing test and final prints at the wet tray or drying station.

-• CONTACT & SUPPORT: Contact Andrew G. Wittner directly using email andrew.wittner.photography@gmail.comOn Facebook Messenger contact Andrew Wittner.
+- CONTACT & SUPPORT: Contact Andrew G. Wittner directly using email andrew.wittner.photography@gmail.com.
+On Facebook Messenger contact Andrew Wittner.

 Additional Features & Techniques with enLARGE; Troubleshooting enLARGE